smileidentity/smile-identity-core-java/README.md

 # SmileIdentityCore

-The official Smile Identity gem exposes two classes namely, the Web API and AuthSmile class.
+The official Smile Identity gem exposes two classes namely, the Web API and Signature class.

 The Web API allows you as the Partner to validate a user’s identity against the relevant Identity Authorities/Third Party databases that Smile Identity has access to using ID information provided by your customer/user (including photo for compare).

+The Signature class allows you as the Partner to generate a sec key to interact with our servers.

 ## Documentation

 This gem requires specific input parameters, for more detail on these parameters please refer to our [documentation for Web API](https://docs-smileid.herokuapp.com/docs#web-api-introduction).

 Please note that you will have to be a Smile Identity Partner to be able to query our services.

 ## Usage

 Add the group, name and version to your application's build file, it will look similar based on your build tool: